 There are so many trails out there made for all levels of hikers!
 One of my all-time favorites is the Cascade Canyon trail that goes through a deep valley between Middle Teton and Rockchuck Peak.
 It’s fifteen miles round trip and around 2,300ft elevation gain.
 The views are absolutely insane and it’s worth it to go there.
 Another long hike is through Garnet Canyon, which is around twenty two miles long roundtrip.
 Pack some water, folks!

 Other mentionable long hikes are Paintbrush Cascade Loop, Hermitage Point trail, Two Oceans trail, Death Canyon trail, and Holly Lake trail.
 Those are all long and have a decent elevation gain.
-In the early summer months, they are almost impossible to do because of the snow, and in July and August, they are nearly quite hot, so come prepared!
+In the early summer months, they are almost impossible to do because of the snow, and in July and August, they are quite hot, so come prepared!

 Some easier trails include Hidden Falls and Inspiration point, which are about a mile from the ferry drop-off at Jenny lake, or about five miles if you choose to hike around the southern part of the lake from the parking lot.